 The basic issue here is the lack of a good connection between the documented product requirements and the test cases designed to check them.
 When requirements and tests are separate, it’s hard to know if all parts of the product specification are being properly tested.

-Continuing to use spreadsheets like Excel to manage test case points leads to a major slowdown in your software testing process.
 While spreadsheets might work for a small number of tests, they quickly become messy and inefficient as testing becomes more complex and involves more types of software tests.
-Test cases end up in many different files with different formats and names.
+Test cases end up in many different files with different formats and names

 This disorganized way of working brings several serious risks.
 The chance of human error when entering and updating data greatly increases.
 Your QA teamwork becomes difficult, with problems in tracking changes and making sure everyone is using the latest version of test cases.
 Also, spreadsheets don't offer the central view needed for good test planning, tracking execution, and reporting.